Vatican, Benetton settle dispute over pope kiss ad

-VATICAN CITY (Reuters) - Italian fashion firm Benetton has agreed to make a donation to a Catholic charity to end a legal dispute with the Vatican over an advertisement that showed Pope Benedict kissing an imam on the lips, the Vatican said on Tuesday.
+VATICAN CITY, May 15 (Reuters) - Italian fashion firm Benetton has agreed to make a donation to a Catholic charity to end a legal dispute with the Vatican over an advertisement that showed Pope Benedict kissing an imam on the lips, the Vatican said on Tuesday.

 Spokesman Father Federico Lombardi said the Vatican had won a moral victory, achieving its aim of defending the pope’s image through legal means.